-Kendra Wilkinson Shares Heartbreaking Goodbye to Her Kids as She Moves to Vegas
+Kendra Wilkinson Shares Heartbreaking Goodbye To Her Kids As She Moves To Vegas

 She’s also been featured on Marriage Boot Camp: Reality Star Family Edition with her mother.
 Reuniting with her estranged mother has been a dramatic experience for her, one that is one of the most trying experiences of her life.

+More: Kendra Wilkinson Snaps Photo With One Of Our Favorite ‘Breaking Bad’ Stars

-“The decision to do family boot camp with my mom was the toughest decision of my life,” Wilkinson shared with E!
+“The decision to do family boot camp with my mom was the toughest decision of my life,” Kendra shared with E!
 News.
 “It really truly was.”